vitormanfredini/game-cpp-sdl/README.md

 This is a project I'm doing for studying C++ and SDL.

 TODO:
+- maybe implement generic (templated) cache class? audio and texture uses same structure
+- user asserts instead of cerr. #include <cassert> assert(b != 0 && "Division by zero");
+- HorizontalSpriteAnimationRenderer assert that the dimensions can form a series of squares
 - movement Alignment calculations to a helper function/class to avoid repeating it
 - enemies that move in angled trajectories should come straight if they are too far away, otherwise they move veeery far
 - WeaponUpgrade needs to specify which weapon (it's currently applying to all weapons in the vector)